NexMirror/Kallithea/docs/contributing.rst

 consistency with existing code.
 Run ``scripts/run-all-cleanup`` before committing to ensure some basic code formatting consistency.

-We support both Python 2.6.x and 2.7.x and nothing else.
+We currently only support Python 2.7.x and nothing else.
 For now we don't care about Python 3 compatibility.

 We try to support the most common modern web browsers.
 IE9 is still supported